 Mazda is developing multiple practical solutions to the issues facing the automobile industry.

-Mazda will begin leasing the Demio EV in October 2012 in Japan.
-The Demio EV is an independently developed electric vehicle based on the Mazda Demio (Mazda2).
-Using a highly efficient lithium-ion battery and Mazda's unique electric motor, the Demio EV delivers an exhilarating driving experience, including powerful acceleration, precise handling and a comfortable ride.
-It also achieves an outstanding driving range of 200 kilometers (JC08 mode test cycle, measured by Mazda).
+Using a highly efficient lithium-ion battery and Mazda's unique electric motor, the Demio EV delivers an exhilarating driving experience, including powerful acceleration, precise handling, and comfortable ride.
+It also achieves an outstanding driving range of 200 kilometers (JC08 mode test cycle measured by Mazda).
 The Demio EV maintains the same cabin space and cargo carrying capacity as the base model Demio.
-As a zero-emission vehicle that emits no CO2 or other pollutants, Mazda intends to lease approximately 100 units in total, mainly to local governments and corporate customers in the Chugoku region of Western Japan (where Mazda's Head Officeis located).
+As a zero-emissions vehicle that emits no CO2 or other pollutants during driving, Mazda sold 75 units in FY March 2013 and 33 units in FY March 2014 mainly to local governments and corporate customers in the Chugoku region.
+Mazda will continue addressing various challenges, including longer driving range, based on customer feedback

 |Model name||Demio EV|